ProjectBasedLearning/resources/data_science/data-visualisation.md

 ### one can find n number of datasets on kaggle to practice visualization and processing.
 Here is the [link](https://www.kaggle.com/datasets)

-### Note: One can use processed datasets from week 3 or use any other dataset and follow the preocess.
+### Note: One can use processed datasets from week 3 or use any other dataset and follow the process.